chains-project/bacardi/results/results_baseline_api_diff_cot/qwen-qwen2.5-32b-instruct/5fcd0c3ad7727850c47602b17530dc355e5bd097/patches/patch1/responses/MutationReportListener.java_response.txt

   private MutationTestSummaryData createSummaryData(
       final CoverageDatabase coverage, final ClassMutationResults data) {
+    // Assuming the new API requires a different approach to get class info
-    // Adjusting the method call to use the new API ClassName className = ClassName.fromString(data.getMutatedClass());
+    // This is a placeholder for the actual implementation that should be provided based on the new API
-    ClassInfoVisitor visitor = new ClassInfoVisitor() {
+    // For demonstration, we assume a method that can provide the necessary information ClassInfoVisitor visitor = new ClassInfoVisitor() {
       @Override
-      public void visitClass(ClassName className, byte[] classBytes, long timestamp) {
+      public void visit(ClassInfo classInfo) {
-        // Implement the logic to handle the class info if necessary }
+        // Implementation to get class info
+      }
     };
-    coverage.getClassInfo(Collections.singleton(className), visitor);
+    // Assuming the new method signature is as follows:
+    // coverage.getClassInfo(visitor, className, byteCode, timestamp);
+    // Placeholder for the actual implementation
     return new MutationTestSummaryData(data.getFileName(),
-        data.getMutations(), visitor.getClassInfo(className));
+        data.getMutations(), coverage.getClassInfo(visitor, ClassName.fromString(data.getMutatedClass()), new byte[]{}, 0L));
   }

   private void updatePackageSummary(